GLONASS-K2 satellite series

 Specifications of the GLONASS-K2 (14F160/14F170) spacecraft:

 According to early plans for the modernization of the GLONASS system, the first two GLONASS-K1 modified satellites would be followed by further upgrades designated GLONASS-K2.
 That variant was expected to feature an unpressurized satellite bus and it would also introduce a new type of navigation signals with a so-called code-protected selection.
 The spacecraft would transmit three types of signals, two of which in L1 and L2 range would be designed for specialized users, such as the military, and one channel in L1 range would be available to everyone else.

 Like its predecessor, the K2 variant was designed to carry equipment for monitoring nuclear tests and the emergency signal receivers for the KOSPAS search and rescue system.
 An unidentified military payload was also listed in the official descriptions of the K2 satellites.

 Architecturally, the GLONASS-K2 series was expected to be based on the KAUR-4N platform developed at ISS Reshetnev and classified as a heavy spacecraft.

-The spacecraft also uses a new-generation thermal control system based on electrically powered thermal panels complemented with optical thermal coating, which replaced traditional fluid-based systems.
-The new thermal control method, (first tested on GLONASS-K satellites), enables to maintain temperature of some critical avionics on the spacecraft within 0.1C degrees, according to the satellite's manufacturer ISS Reshetnev.
+The K2 spacecraft was expected to use a new-generation thermal control system based on electrically powered thermal panels complemented with optical thermal coating, replacing traditional fluid-based systems.
+The new thermal control method, (first tested on GLONASS-K satellites), made it possible to maintain the temperature of some critical avionics on the spacecraft within 0.1C degrees, according to the satellite's manufacturer ISS Reshetnev.
 Finally, the satellite was equipped with more efficient solar panels.

-Antennas onboard GLONASS-K2 satellite.
+A display version of the GLONASS-K2 satellite.
 Credit: ISS Reshetnev